 The growing Chinese Internet finance industry has been imposed with strict regulations by the Chinese authorities in line with the alleged fraud in the industry over the recent years.
-The online peer to peer (P2P) industry in China has over 3800 operators, of which above 1200 such firms are allegedly involved in illicit dealings with customers.
-Some of these firms have been known to be whisking away with the investors money while many have closed down as per reports by Wangdaizhijia, known to be a source of industry data.
+The online peer-to-peer (P2P) industry in China has over 3800 operators, of which above 1200 such firms are allegedly involved in illicit dealings with customers.
+Some of these firms have been known to be whisking away with the investor’s money while many have closed down as per reports by Wangdaizhijia, known to be a source of industry data.
 The worth of the Chinese Internet finance industry is about 133.1 billion yuan ($21 billion).

-Several basic guidelines were issued by the Chinese regulators to the Internet finance industry in what is known to be a 6000 word long document.
+Several basic guidelines were issued by the Chinese regulators to the Internet finance industry in what is known to be a 6000-word long document.
 The guideline specifically seeks to categorize the running models in the Internet finance industry and issuing customized regulations for the models.
 The industry regulators must take care of this and try to classify several models running in the industry as per the regulations by the Government.
-In return this will create a clearer picture for the Government and help them get a better hold of the Internet finance firms.
+In return, this will create a clearer picture for the Government and help them get a better hold of the Internet finance firms.